 The implementation has to be provided by the ICANN Board, with staff support.
 A successful implementation could consist in a complete record of ICANN BWG-RDS meetings and corresponding meeting minutes, which the Board should resolve to create as soon as possible and at the latest within 6 months.

-Priority: This Recommendation is of less importance than the above recommendation; however, as it serves to create overall accountability and transparency of the Board's activities in a key field, it is nonetheless of strategic importance.
+Priority: The previous recommendation is a higher priority, but as it serves to create overall accountability and transparency of the Board's activities in a key field, it is nonetheless of strategic importance.

 Level of Consensus: No objections